bertwinkeller/liri-node-app/README.md

 ### What each command does

+    1.
+    node liri.js spotify-this-song '<song name here>'
-    1. This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for an artist and render the following information about each event to the terminal:
+    This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp")for an artist and render the following information about each event to the terminal:

         * Name of the venue